MaggotHATE/Llama_chat/README.md

 ### Requirements

+Code:
 * tinyfiledialogs https://sourceforge.net/projects/tinyfiledialogs/
+* imgui https://github.com/ocornut/imgui

+Libraries:
 * Vulkan SDK (installer is preferred) https://vulkan.lunarg.com/#new_tab
-* imgui https://github.com/ocornut/imgui
 * SDL2 https://github.com/libsdl-org/SDL
-* OpenCL and CLBLAST if needed (see https://github.com/ggerganov/llama.cpp#clblast for installation guide)
+* If CLBLAST is needed: use releases of [OpenCL SDK](https://github.com/KhronosGroup/OpenCL-SDK) and [Clblast](https://github.com/CNugteren/CLBlast).

 ### Building on Windows

 * Download this repo or `git clone` it
 * Use w64devkit https://github.com/skeeto/w64devkit/releases
-* Install all prerequisites according to w64devkit installation
+* Install all prerequisite libraries according to w64devkit installation (which is, in most cases, copying `lib` and `include` folders into `w64devkit/x86_64-w64-mingw32`)
+* Download and copy all prerequisite code according to Makefile
 * Launch w64devkit.exe and navigate to the project folder
 * `make chat` for CPU-only
 * `make chat_cl` for Clblast build